laurakond/Once-Upon-a-Time/README.md

 - As a first time user, I want to clearly see what the application is about.
 - As a first time user, I want to be able to read instructions before progressing to the application.
 - As a first time user, I want to be able to decide whether to proceed with the game after reading instructions.
-- As a first time user, I want to be able to skip the instructions and proceed to the application straight away.

 <br>